Fast Power Curve Approximation for Posterior Analyses: Numerical Studies

 \subsection{Power Curve Approximation with the Weibull Distribution}

 To further explore the performance of our power curve approximation procedure, we reconsider the food expenditure example with Weibull distributions.
-We find design values for the Weibull distributions using the data from the ENIGH 2018 survey processed in Section \ref{sec:sim.3}.
+For concision, we only consider the conditional approach in this subsection.
+To do so, we find design values for the Weibull distributions using the data from the ENIGH 2018 survey processed in Section \ref{sec:sim.3}.
 We find the posterior means for the Weibull shape and scale parameters to be $\bar\nu_1 = 1.41$ and $\bar\lambda_1 = 3.39$ for the female provider group and $\bar\nu_2 = 1.49$ and $\bar\lambda_2 = 3.42$ for the male provider group, where $\text{GAMMA}(2, 1)$ priors were assigned to each parameter.
 These posterior means comprise the new design values $\boldsymbol{\eta}_{1,0}$ and $\boldsymbol{\eta}_{2,0}$.
 As in Section \ref{sec:sim.3}, a threshold of $\kappa_0 = 4.29$ defines the Weibull tail probabilities.